 Aspect Limit Minimum Java heap size 64KB Maximum Java heap size (32-bit systems) approx. 3.5GB Maximum Java heap size (64-bit systems) approx. 127GB Minimum Java heap size increment 64KB Maximum number of heap increments.
 The Java heap may not consist of more than this number of chunks, i.e., when dynamic heap expansion is used (max heap size is larger than initial heap size), no more than this number of incre- 256 ments will be performed, including the initial chunk.
 To 230 avoid this limit, the heap size increment will automatically be set to a larger value when more than this number of in- crements would be needed to reach the maximum heap size.
 Maximum number of memory areas (instances of javax.realtime.MemoryArea).
 Note that 256 two instances are used for HeapMemory and 250 ImmortalMemory.
-Minimum size of Java stack 1KB Maximum size of Java stack 64MB Maximum size of native stack 2GB Maximum number of constant UTF8 strings (names and signatures of methods, fields, classes, interfaces and con- $2^{24}-1$ tents of constant Java strings) in the global constant pool 2 1 (exceeding this value will result in a larger application) Maximum number of constant Java strings in the global -10 constant pool (exceeding this value will result in a larger $2^{16} - 1$ application) Maximum number of name and type entries (references to $2^{16}-1$ different methods or fields) in the global constant pool (ex- $2^{10}-1$ ceeding this value will result in a larger application) Maximum Java array length.
-Independent of the heap size, Java arrays may not have more than this number of elements.
-However, the array length is not restricted by the heap size increment, i.e., even a heap consisting of several increments each of which is smaller than the memory re- $2^{28}-1$ quired for a Java array permits the allocation of arrays up to this length provided that the total available memory is sufficient.
-Sumcient.
+Minimum size of Java stack 1KB Maximum size of Java stack 64MB Maximum size of native stack 2GB Maximum number of constant UTF8 strings (names and signatures of methods, fields, classes, interfaces and con- $2^{24} - 1$ tents of constant Java strings) in the global constant pool (exceeding this value will result in a larger application) Maximum number of constant Java strings in the global 10 constant pool (exceeding this value will result in a larger $2^{16} - 1$ application) Maximum number of name and type entries (references to o 16 different methods or fields) in the global constant pool (ex- $2^{16} - 1$ ceeding this value will result in a larger application) Maximum Java array length.
+Independent of the heap size, Java arrays may not have more than this number of ele- ments.
+However, the array length is not restricted by the heap size increment, i.e., even a heap consisting of several $2^{28} - 1$ increments each of which is smaller than the memory re- quired for a Java array permits the allocation of arrays up to this length provided that the total available memory is to this length provided that the total available memory is sufficient. sumerent.

-Aspect Limit Maximum number of virtual methods per Java class (includ- 4095 ing inherited virtual methods) 4093 Maximum number of interface methods per Java inter- face (including interface methods inherited from super- 4095 interface) On POSIX systems where time_spec.tv_sec of type 2038-01-19 time_t is a signed 32 Bit value it is not possible to wait 03:14:07 GMT until a time and date that is later than 05.14.07 GWH On POSIX systems where time_spec.tv_sec of type 2106-02-07 time_t is an unsigned 32 Bit value it is not possible to 06:28:15 GMT wait until a time and date that is later than 00.26.13 GW1 On systems that use 64-bit values to represent times, it is year 292 · 10 not possible to wait until a time and date that is later than year 292 · 10
+Aspect Limit Maximum number of virtual methods per Java class (includ- 4095 ing inherited virtual methods) 4095 Maximum number of interface methods per Java inter- face (including interface methods inherited from super- 4095 interface) On POSIX systems where time_spec.tv_sec of type 2038-01-19 time_t is a signed 32 Bit value it is not possible to wait 03:14:07 GMT until a time and date that is later than 03.14.07 OM1 On POSIX systems where time_spec.tv_sec of type 2106-02-07 time_t is an unsigned 32 Bit value it is not possible to 06:28:15 GMT wait until a time and date that is later than 00.20.13 0111 On systems that use 64-bit values to represent times, it is year $292 \cdot 10^6$ not possible to wait until a time and date that is later than year 292 · 10